 Former students and other visitors are welcome to attend chapel services.
-All visitors must come to the office to sign in.
-The badge must be returned to the office before leaving the building.
+All visitors must come to the office to sign in and receive a visitor's badge.
 Items to be delivered to a student should be brought to the office rather than taken directly to the classroom.